 I have got as far back as my six-greats grandfather Hague on my father's side, and possibly a few generations further back, though they haven't been proven yet.
 I have got to twelve-greats grandparents on my mother's side.

 This web-site is designed to be "responsive", i.e. to look good (or at least, acceptable) on any device.

 If you think it can be improved on your device, contact me

 and tell me about it.
 I have deliberately chosen a reasonable font size for visually impaired visitors.

 Author: Graham Hague

 on this feedback submission page.
-Please note there are no adverts on ANY of the pages on this site.
+Please note there are no adverts on ANY of the pages on this site (other than for my own book!)
 Links to other pages on this site open in the same window; links to external sites open in a new window.
-Sometime in 2017, I will replace the Homecall pages with automatic links to this web-site; if that is how you got here, please update any bookmarks you may have from the old site to this new site.
+The Homecall pages are now automatic links to this web-site; if that is how you got here, please update any bookmarks you may have from the old site to this new site.

 Site last updated 28th April, 2017.